DanijelHuis/ArchitectureDemo/README.md

 - view cannot change state directly, it can send actions (intents) and listen to changes in state.
 This makes the app easier to reason with and more predictable.
 - view knows only about state and action, it doesn't need to know concrete view model.
 This makes it easy to make previews and snapshot tests.

-This architecture has some similarities with The Composable Architecture (TCA) and Redux - it has state and action and it is unidirectional.
-On the other hand it is very different - it doesn't allow scoping and composing states/reducers and it doesn't have a single state for the whole app.
-Also, MVI is not as predictable as those architectures, state can be changed from anywhere in the view model (compared to state being mutated only by reduce function in TCA/Redux).
-There is no separation between store and reducer, view model acts as both.
+This architecture has some similarities with The Composable Architecture (TCA) and Redux/Elm/Flux - it has state and action and it is unidirectional.
+On the other hand it is very different - it doesn't allow scoping and composing states/reducers and it doesn't have single state for the whole app.
+Also, MVI is not as predictable as TCA, state can be changed from anywhere in the view model (compared to state being mutated only by reduce function in TCA).
+Also, there is no separation between store and reducer, view model acts as both.

 ## Clean architecture & modularization
 I've split the demo app into four layers: infrastructure, domain, data, and presentation.
 The goals are: